-I work in a trauma-informed way to support your mind and body in moving from survival mode to rest, relaxation, healing and wellbeing.
+I offer a holistic approach to support your mind and body in moving from survival mode to rest, relaxation, healing and wellbeing.
 The therapeutic relationship that we create between us is where the healing takes place.
 There is always space for you to share, contemplate, pause and process your experience.

-If you are local to Kinellar you are welcome to visit my therapy room (COVID-19 risk assessment and measures in place) or we can 'walk and talk' in the woods near my house.
-We can also meet online or by phone from any location and I can assure full privacy whilst I work from home.
+If you are local to Westhill you are welcome to visit my therapy room (COVID-19 risk assessment and measures in place) or we can meet online or by phone from any location and I can assure full privacy whilst I work from home.

-In addition to my therapy practice I am a Yoga Teacher, I lead Shamanic Trance Dance rituals and I had a twenty-year corporate career.
-I maintain my wellbeing through yoga, meditation, journalling, dance and therapy (as well as pizza and Netflix!) so that I can be as present as possible with you in our session.
+In addition to my therapy practice I am a Yoga and Meditation Teacher, I lead Shamanic Trance Dance rituals and I had a twenty-year corporate career.
+I maintain my wellbeing through yoga, meditation, journaling, dance and therapy (as well as pizza and Netflix!) so that I can be as present as possible with you in our session.